johnnadratowski/dotfiles/README.md

 # dotfiles

 NOTE: This repo supports Mac only!
-It could be fairly easily updated for Linux variants by adding a file for installing requirements replacing [brew_install.sh](brew_install.sh)
+It could be fairly easily updated for Linux variants by adding a file for installing requirements replacing [brew_install.sh](brew_install.sh).
+Some of the commands in aliases and functions in the `scripts` folder are mac specific too so you might be playing whack-a-mole with them.

 To install: `./install.sh`